SalomePlatform/shaper/src/SketchPlugin/doc/rectangleFeature.rst

    Rectangle

 Click in the view once to set the first corner, then move the mouse and click a second time to set the opposite corner.
-In the case of click on an existing object constraint for the point will be created automatically.
+If an existing object is clicked, a constraint for the point will be created automatically.

 Start and end points coordinates are displayed in the property panel.